-The Veteran Services Office is located upstairs in the Student Center.
-The office is available to veterans and their family members to gain information about benefits and other resources.
-We have an active student club, the Veteran Alliance, which holds meetings twice a month where we gather to talk about benefits, current community information, and organize service projects throughout the year.
+The Veterans Services Office is available to veterans and their family members to gain information about benefits and other resources.
+We have an active student club, the Veterans Alliance, which holds meetings twice a month where we gather to talk about benefits, current community information, and organize service projects throughout the year.
 All veterans and their family members are encouraged to attend.
 See below for contact and other important information.

-Webpage: lowercolumbia.edu/veterans Located in Student Center 115 (STC 115)
+Webpage: lowercolumbia.edu/veterans